crisryantan/kickstart-sublime/README.md

 List of tools:

 ### Emmet
-  - Emmet is a plugin for many popular text editors which greatly improves HTML & CSS workflow
+  - In a nutshell, **Emmet** allows us to write HTML and CSS faster with abbreviations/shortcuts, then expand them in valid HTML tags.
   - More on emmet: http://www.smashingmagazine.com/2013/03/26/goodbye-zen-coding-hello-emmet/

+### SideBar Enhancements
+ - **SidebarEnhancements** has a few new things in the Sidebar menu including New File Creation in the current project folder, Moving File and Folder, Duplicating File and Folder, Open in Finder and Browser, Refresh, and a bunch more.

 ### Bracket Highlighter
-  - Bracket Highlighter matches a variety of brackets such as: `[], (), {}, "", '', #!xml <tag></tag>, and even custom brackets`.
+  - **Bracket Highlighter** matches a variety of brackets such as: `[], (), {}, "", '', #!xml <tag></tag>, and even custom brackets`.
   - Customizable to highlight almost any bracket.
   - View documentation here: https://github.com/facelessuser/BracketHighlighter